 This project will protect and enhance Eurobodalla’s coastal environment, by undertaking river and foreshore restoration works including weeding, revegetation and erosion control as well as implementing localised community education programs to increase community awareness and participation in environmental protection works.
 It will improve the condition of 656 hectares of key estuarine endangered ecological communities and high-value foreshore vegetation.

 Green Valley Creek is a tributary of Orphan School Creek (a significant tributary of Prospect Creek) which has been severely impacted and degraded by various land use changes, weed infestation, sewerage and stormwater pollution.
 There is also significant erosion caused by poorly built infrastructure along the creek.
 This project will rehabilitate 780 metres of Green Valley Creek between the Cumberland Highway and the confluence of Orphan School Creek.
 The proposed works will utilise a combination of environmental rehabilitation, stormwater management and landscaping works.
 This will ultimately reduce bed and bank erosion, improve water quality, restore native vegetation and provide greater amenity for the local community.

 Council will implement a local-scale water quality monitoring program for the tidal section of the Upper Hawkesbury River.
 Water quality and biological data will be used to assess the health and baseline condition, and for the development of biennial report cards.
-The monitoring program will establish baseline water quality condition for the Upper Hawkesbury River which will allow the council to assess the benefits and impacts of future rehabilitation and restoration works in the estuary.
+The monitoring program will establish baseline water quality condition for the Upper Hawkesbury River which will allow Council to assess the benefits and impacts of future rehabilitation and restoration works in the estuary.